Alaska Fishing Gear. What to Bring on Your Trip.

 Large arbor reels are a big help here for their retrieval rate which helps land salmon, rainbows, and Dolly Varden faster and is better for the fish.
 A light trout reel for the dry fly rod works well as grayling are not going to run far.
 You should have a reel with a spool for each of the larger rods with a floating line and a sink-tip line.
 The dry fly reel is obviously rigged with a floating trout line.

-Inevitably your guide is going to rig up what is working, but going on a fishing trip without flies is heresy.
+Inevitably your fishing guide is going to rig up what is working, but going on a fishing trip without flies is heresy.
 It’s like showing up to the prom with no corsage.
 Flashy streamer patterns such as the egg sucking leach, a purple and pink marabou concoction locally called a popsicle, fuchsia bunny flies, woolly buggers, flesh flies, salmon egg patterns, and just plain glow bug yarn are all effective.
 Other patterns commonly used are muddlers in various shades of black and brown, woolly worms, Mickey Finns, but probably 90%-plus of the silver salmon are caught on egg sucking leeches and popsicles.

 Grayling can be caught readily on dry flies.
 The Adams is probably the best pattern.
 Black gnats, mosquito, royal coachman, and other common patterns also work.
 For those wanting to try some specialized angling, fishing with deer hair mouse patterns and a floating fly line in the low light of evening can be a very exciting way to take rainbows on topwater, no less.